6 Ways to Master Chat in Microsoft Teams

 Chats are grouped as Pinned or Recent in your chat pane.

 A chat is very similar to a channel.
-You can:
+Here’s how you can optimize your chat experience:

 When adding a new individual to the chat, you’ll need to decide if they should have access to the history of a chat.